aleixcastellvi/tech-doc/python-setup.md

-# Python and Alias Setup Guide
+# Python and alias setup guide

 By default, macOS comes with **python** and **pip** pre-installed, but it's often necessary to install newer versions and follow these configuration steps.